mapeditor/tiled/docs/reference/scripting.rst

 Object.removeProperty(name : string) : void
     Removes the custom property with the given name.

-Object.propertyIncludingInherited(name : string) : variant
+Object.resolvedProperty(name : string) : variant
     Returns the value of the custom property with the given name, or ``undefined`` if no such property is set.
 Includes templates and type defaults.

 .. _script-object-properties:

-Object.propertiesIncludingInherited() : object
+Object.resolvedProperties() : object
     Returns all custom properties set on this object.
 Modifications to the properties will not affect the original object.
 Includes templates and type defaults.